B.A., Vanderbilt University, 1973

 ARTH 147 Visual Narrative Honors Seminar

-In addition to teaching courses in art history at Swarthmore, Professor Cothren is also consultative curator at the Glencairn Museum (Bryn Athyn, Pennsylvania).
-His research has focused on French Gothic stained glass, especially the glazing programs of the abbey of Saint-Denis and the cathedrals of Beauvais and Rouen.
+In addition to teaching art history at Swarthmore (since 1978), Professor Cothren is also consultative curator at the Glencairn Museum (Bryn Athyn, Pennsylvania).
+His research has focused primarily on French Gothic stained glass, especially the glazing programs of the abbey of Saint-Denis and the cathedrals of Beauvais and Rouen.
 His book on the 13th- and 14th-century windows of Beauvais was published in 2006 by Princeton University Press, and he is currently writing the Corpus Vitrearum catalogue of medieval stained glass in the Glencairn Museum, whose distinguished collection was assembled by Raymond Pitcairn (1885-1966), primarily during the 1920s and 1930s.
-His current research project focuses on a completely new area of interest: the pre-historic American artists who painted the Mimbres bowls (c.
+His most recent research project, however, focuses on a new area of interest: the early Native-American artists who painted the Mimbres bowls (c.
 1000-1150 CE).

 Picturing the Celestial City: The Medieval Stained Glass of Beauvais Cathedral.
 Princeton University Press, 2006.